 - Legal expenses

-A certificate of the policy will be sent out after the first instalment has reached Karolinska Institutet.
+An insurance certificate will be sent out after the first tuition fee installment has reached Karolinska Institutet.

 Insurance for students who pay tuition fees on Kammarkollegiet's website